Scholarship deadline March 31, 2020

 2. High school transcript.

 Consideration will be given to volunteer service in school, church, or community activities.
 The money will be paid directly to the appropriate institution following verification of the student’s enrollment.
-A committee of Junior Auxiliary of Desoto members will judge the applications and announce the winners by May 2017.
+A committee of Junior Auxiliary of Desoto members will judge the applications and announce the winners each spring.